 So, if an inner editor can stall progress or even waste time, how can you banish them?
 Here’s one seemingly counterintuitive key: indulge them, but deliberately.
 Capture what they’re saying (using the processes I suggest below) without actually revising in the moment.
-Then, devote one day per week (and no more), to addressing all of its concerns.
+Then, devote one day per week (and no more), to addressing all of their concerns.

 How to Quell Your Inner Editor: Action Plan

 - Identify one writing session per week that will be your revising day.

 - During your non-revising writing sessions, recognize when your inner editor (or fact checker) surfaces.
 Monitor your own triggers using the monitoring worksheet.

 - IFTT (If this then that): If your inner editor (or fact checker) surfaces, write a note to yourself in the same document about what specific action needs to be taken to fix the academic writing.
 Write this note to your future, revising self.
 For instance, “This is no good.
 I don’t have anything useful to say” is not actionable.
 “Find a better word for X,” “revise this sentence to better highlight the tension with Y” and “double-check this year” are.
 I usually make these notes in-line, in all caps inside of square brackets.
 Doing so makes them easy to spot, like these from my Scrivener or Word documents:

 Or, you could insert a comment, as I sometimes do.
 Remember to write your comment(s) to your future (revising) self: